johnhenry/social-light/README.md

 ## API Configuration

-To use Socialite with Bluesky, you need to set up your credentials:
+To use social-light with Bluesky, you need to set up your credentials:

-1. Create a `.env` file in the project root or complete the prompts during `socialite init`
+1. Create a `.env` file in the project root or complete the prompts during `social-light init`
 2. Add your credentials following the format in `.env.example`
 3. See `API_SETUP.md` for detailed instructions on obtaining credentials

 Example:

 ```
 # OpenAI API for AI features
 OPENAI_API_KEY=your_openai_api_key